Dominic-Emond/epic-soen341projectF2023/README.md

 ###  Project Approach and Technology
 #### Back end languages
 Python:  Python  is  chosen  as  a  programming  language  used  for  this project since  everyone  in  this  team  knows  how  to  use  it  or  will  have  to  learn  it  at  some  point during  their  studies.
-Also,  it  was  aggreed upon  that  it  was  porgramming  language  that is  simple  to  use.<br/><br/>
+Also,  it  was  aggreed upon  that  it  was  programming  language  that is  simple  to  use.<br/><br/>
 MYSQL:

 #### Front end languages